cadebrown/old.cade.site/cv.md

 **SLATE Port to AMD and Intel Platforms**, A. Abdelfattah, M. Farhan, **Cade Brown**, M. Gates, D. Sukkari, A. YarKhan, J. Dongarra, *Innovative Computing Laboratory*, April 2021.

-: TL;DR: We implement routines for the SLATE library
+: TL;DR: We implement routines for the SLATE library on new AMD and Intel platforms.
+This is just a tech report publication

 : [Online PDF](https://www.icl.utk.edu/files/publications/2021/icl-utk-1479-2021.pdf)